kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## Grouping The Data

 With the DataFrame only having the essential columns now, the analysis can start.
-Pandas offers a method, that can be applied to any `pandas.DataFrame` and `pandas.Series` object for analysis.
+Pandas offers a method that can be applied to any `pandas.DataFrame` and `pandas.Series` object for analysis.

-The first group call splits the data by unique values of the `model` column and returns the minimum value grouped by said unique values for each of the other columns in the DataFrame.
+The first group call splits the data by distinct values of the `model` column.
+It returns the minimum value grouped by corresponding unique values for each of the other columns in the DataFrame.
 The only columns of interest, given this groupby call, are the `error_rate` and the `valid_loss`.

-It should be kept in mind, that input values used here come from a small sample, both in number of images in total and model combinations assessed.
-If anything we try to find correlations in the data, that would have to be tested using more experiments.
+It should be kept in mind that the input values used here come from a small sample, both in number of images in total and model combinations assessed.
+Essentially, we look for correlations in the data, which would require further testing.
 Nonetheless, analyzing and looking for patterns, as done here, in the results is always possible.

 ```python